One-inflated zero-truncated Poisson and negative binomial regression models: Illustrations

 \subsection{Hospital length of stay: Arizona Medicare data}

 {\linespread{1}

 }

 This illustration uses 1995 Arizona Medicare data for the hospital length of stay for patients undergoing a heart procedure.
-The data may be found in the R package \texttt{COUNT} \citep{hilbe2016package}.
+The data may be found in the \texttt{R} package \texttt{COUNT} \citep{COUNT}.
 This data has appeared as an application of the ZTNB model, and a two component truncated negative binomial mixture model, in \cite{hilbe2007negative, hilbe2011negative}.
 Note that finite mixture models are incapable of capturing one-inflation, since the mixture component would need to reach the boundary (i.e. $\lambda \to 0$).
-Regressors are again all dummies: $gender$ = 1 for male; $type1$ = 1 for emergency/urgent admission and = 0 for elective admission; and $age75$ = 1 if the patient is over the age of 75.
+Regressors are again all dummies: \texttt{gender == 1} for male; \texttt{type1 == 1} for emergency/urgent admission and \texttt{== 0} for elective admission; and \texttt{age75 == 1} if the patient is over the age of 75.

-One-deflation is present (average one-inflation is estimated to be -16.4\%), and is seemingly driven by type of admission (see Table \ref{tab:azdrg112}).
+OIZTNB and ZTNB models and marginal effects are estimated similar to Section \ref{sec:medpar}.
+Results are reported in Table \ref{tab:azdrg112}.
+Actual and predicted counts appear in Figure \ref{fig:azdrg112}.
+One-deflation is present (average one-inflation is estimated to be -16.4\%), and is seemingly driven by type of admission.
 A one-count is less probable under an emergency/urgent admission.
 Wald and LRT tests for no one-inflation again produce \textit{p}-values of 0.
-Table \ref{tab:azdrg112} shows big swings in the values of the estimated $\hat{\bm{\beta}}$ between ZTNB and OIZTNB, as well as some moderate changes in the estimated marginal effects.
+Table \ref{tab:azdrg112} shows big swings in the values of the estimated $\hat{\boldmath{\beta}}$ between ZTNB and OIZTNB, as well as some moderate changes in the estimated marginal effects.